OpenDSA/OpenDSA/RST/en/Blockchain/Introduction.rst

 You know have a rough overview of many basic concepts related to Blockchain.
-The main things that we have not discussed yet are the idea that a blockchain can be distributed among many users, how that distributed blockchain gets updated in a consistent way (called a Consensus Algorithm), the idea of a smart contract (something that gets executed when a transaction is added to the blockchain), and how all the pieces fit together to implement an application like a cryptocurrency.
-All of this will be presented in some detail in later sections of this tutoral.
+In the rest of this tutorial, we will cover:

+* Cryptographic services associated with blockchain applications, including authentication of users.

+* Data structures used by Blockchain implementations (Merkle Trees).

+* More details on mining.

+* How a blockchain can be distributed among users (called a "distributed ledger") so that no one user is the all-powerful "owner".

+* How a distributed ledger can be updated in a way that makes it consistent for all users (done using a "consensus algorithm").

+* How Bitcoin and other cryptocurrencies work.

+* The idea of a smart contract.

+* Some other applications for Blockchain.